zkVerify/risc0-verifier/HOWTO_ADD_NEW_VM_VERSION.md

 If

 - Everything pass : Hooray!
-You hit the soother case!
+You hit the smoother case!
 - Some compilation issue: try to understand what is changed and report the changes on our code
-- Some tests fails: that's the cleaver case, maybe is changed something in the `risc0-zkvm` verification code
+- Some tests fails: maybe something has changed in the `risc0-zkvm` verification code

 ## Generate Test case